mattsah/progress.is-by.us/common/docs/basics/01-installing.md

 <div class="notice">
 	<p>
-		If you choose to use inkwell's official components rather than just using the nano core, we suggest you skip ahead right to the
+		If you choose to use inkwell's official components rather than just using the nano core, we suggest you check out the <a href="../quick-start">Quick Start Guide</a> instead.
-		<a href="../handling-requests/01-routing">routing documentation</a>.
 	</p>
 </div>